 With the combination of a sharp analytical mind and a sensitive and creative personality, Karen is a compassionate and effective psychotherapist.
+Karen has a Master of Counselling from the University of Canberra.
+Karen is a clinically registered counsellor with PACFA (Psychotherapist and Counselling Federation of Australia).

 After mature age entry post-graduate study in Social Research in 2013, Karen chose to pursue a clinical qualification in Counselling.